 Advice

-Used electric cars: top tips for buying a secondhand EV
+Used electric cars: What to consider when buying a secondhand EV

-The vital things to consider when buying a used EV – from picking the right model to battery degradation and insurance
+We share our top tips for buying a used EV – from picking the right model to understanding battery degradation, insurance and charging

-Be sure to check out our list of the best used EVs on sale but before that, here are our top tips on what to consider and what to look for when buying a used electric car.
+Be sure to check out our list of the best used EVs on sale but before that, here are our top tips on the dos and don’ts of buying a used electric car.

 Choose a suitable model